 A program to manage GOES-ABI (Advanced Baseline Imager) data is complementary to my other satellite software such as GeoSatSignal (for multi-channel sensor combinations and projection remapping) and the MSG Animator (for simple single-channel animations).
-Currently the program supports GOES-16 (GOES-East) and GOES-17 (GOES-West).
+Currently the program supports GOES-16 (GOES-East) and GOES-18 (GOES-West).

 Getting the Data

 You need to register with EUMETSAT to receive the data over EUMETCast.
 Use the EO Portal to register.

-The data is sent on the new EUMETCast transponder, so you might require
+The data is sent on the second EUMETCast service - HVS-1.
+Although this

 may require a larger antenna.
 I have some notes on